Ban on domestic, international flights to continue until May 17

 On Friday, the Ministry of Home Affairs extended the lockdown beyond May 3 for another two weeks.
 Prime Minister Narendra Modi has emphasised on the importance of do gaj doori (distance of two yards) and said that it should be the mantra for all in the fight against the pandemic.

 Even once flight services resume, it may fly at limited capacity owing to social distancing norms.
-PM Modi has held a meeting to review plans that could make in making the civil aviation sector more efficient and be able to cope with the losses that arose out of the nationwide lockdown.
+PM Modi has held a meeting to review plans that could make the civil aviation sector more efficient and be able to cope with the losses that arose out of the nationwide lockdown.